darkarnium/sonor/devices/S18-One/MDP.md

 Use the now modified `mdp sw_features` command to write the following flags to `mdp_authorized_flags`.
-This should be done via a terminal emulator if performed interactively, as a 'Really modify MDP info <y/N>' prompt must be answered before writes will occur:
+This should be done via a terminal emulator if performed interactively, as a `Really modify MDP info <y/N>` prompt must be answered before writes will occur:

 ```shell